A Composable Game-Theoretic Framework for Blockchains: Model

 The blockchain game thus takes as input a set of transaction triples $Y$ for some set of transactions $X$.
-The players in this game then all decide on a strategy, which results in an ordering $b\in\bmodel_M(Y)$ of the transactions present in $Y$, i.e., the transactions in $X_Y=\qty{x\in X:\exists t\in\N_0,\exists f\in\R_{\geq0}:(x,t,f)\in Y}$.
-We denote here by $\bmodel_M(Y)\subseteq\Omega$ the set of all possible orderings from an input set $Y$ of transaction triples for a given set of blockchain game players $M$.
+The players in this game then all decide on a strategy, which results in an ordering $b\in\bmodel_M(Y)$ of the transactions present in $Y$.
+We denote here by $\bmodel_M(Y)\subseteq\Omega$ the set of all possible orderings from an input set $Y$ of transaction triples for a given set $M$ of blockchain game players.
 Recall that $\Omega$ is the set of all possible orderings.
-More correctly, given $Y$, the strategies of the players give a strategy profile, which results in a probability measure on $\bmodel_M(Y)$, as there might still be an element of randomness involved in determining the ordering. \begin{definition}[Blockchain Game] Let $Y\in\Y(X)$ be a set of transaction triples for some set $X$ of transactions.
-Denote by $X_Y=\qty{x\in X:\exists t\in\N_0,\exists f\in\R_{\geq0}:(x,t,f)\in Y}$ the set of transactions present in $Y$.
-The \emph{blockchain game $\B_Y$ induced by $Y$} is a tuple $(M,Y,\Sigma_{bg},\pi_{bg})$, where: \begin{itemize}[leftmargin=*] \item $M$ is the set of miners/validators, which are the \emph{players} of the blockchain game, together with their respective hashrates (for miners) or stakes (for validators). \item $\Sigma_{bg}$ is the set of strategy profiles.
-For any $(x,t,f)\in Y$, players of the blockchain game only become aware of the transaction $x$ and its fee $f$ at time $t$. \item $\pi_{bg}:\Sigma_{bg}\to\D(\bmodel_M(Y))$ is the \emph{ordering function}, which maps every strategy profile in $\Sigma_{bg}$ to a probability measure on $\bmodel_M(Y)$. \end{itemize} \end{definition} It will be useful later to keep track of which player in $M$ will receive the transaction fee for a specific transaction by introducing a dedicated function, which we call the \emph{fee function}. \begin{definition}[Fee function] For a set of miners $M$ and a set of transaction triples $Y$, we define the \emph{fee function} $\phi=(\phi_j)_{j\in M}$, where for each $j\in M$, $\phi_j:\bmodel_M(Y)\to\Po(Y)$ maps each ordering to the set of transaction triples for which $j$ receives the transaction fees. \end{definition}
+More correctly, given $Y$, the strategies of the players give a strategy profile, which results in a probability measure on $\bmodel_M(Y)$, as there might still be randomness involved in determining the ordering. \begin{definition}[Blockchain Game] Let $Y$ be a set of transactions triples.
+The \emph{blockchain game $\B(Y)$ induced by $Y$} is a tuple $(M,Y,\Sigma_{\bg},\pi_{\bg})$, where: \begin{itemize}[leftmargin=*] \item $M$ is the set of miners/validators, which are the \emph{players} of the blockchain game, together with their respective hashrates (for miners) or stakes (for validators). \item $\Sigma_{\bg}$ is the set of strategy profiles.
+For any $(x,t,f)\in Y$, players of the blockchain game only become aware of the transaction $x$ and its fee function $f$ at time $t$. \item $\pi_{\bg}:\Sigma_{\bg}\to\D(\bmodel_M(Y))$ is the \emph{ordering function}, mapping each $\sigma_{\bg}\in\Sigma_{\bg}$ to a probability measure on $\bmodel_M(Y)$. \end{itemize} \end{definition} \begin{remark} We will often use the shorthand $(\tx{}{},t,f)$, where $f\in\R_{\geq0}$, to indicate that a fee of $f$ is awarded to whichever miner includes the transaction $\tx{}{}$, which would be the standard Bitcoin fee mechanism. \end{remark}